Referential communication in heterogeneous communities of pre-trained visual deep networks: Acknowledgments

+We thank Agnieszka Słowik for early contributions to this work.
+We are also grateful to Thomas Brochhagen, Dan Dediu, Rahma Chaabouni, Emily Cheng, Valentino Maiorca, Luca Moschella, Clément Moulin Frier, the members of the COLT group and the TMLR editor and reviewers for useful feedback.
 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No.\ 101019291).
-This paper reflects the authors' view only, and the funding agencies are not responsible for any use that may be made of the information it contains.}
+We also received funding from the Catalan government (AGAUR grant SGR 2021 00470).
+This paper reflects the authors' view only, and the funding agencies are not responsible for any use that may be made of the information it contains.

 0.2in